bvaughn/react-error-boundary/README.md

 </ErrorBoundary>;
 ```
 #### `ErrorBoundary` with `FallbackComponent` prop
-React component responsible for returning a fallback UI based on a thrown value.
+A react component which is responsible for returning a fallback UI based on a thrown value.
 ```js
 "use client";